neondatabase/postgresql_anonymizer/docs/INSTALL.md

 > **WARNING** This extension was never really intended to work on Database As A
 > Service platforms (such as Amazon RDS).
 It just happens to work currently
-> using the `standalone` method described below.
-In future versions, we may
+> using the `standalone` method described below but **we do not support it**.
-> introduce features that will force us to drop the support for this.
-If
+> In future versions, we will introduce features that will force us to deprecated
-> privacy and anonymity are a concern to you, we encourage you to contact the
+> this method.
+If privacy and anonymity are a concern to you, we encourage you to
-> customer services of these platforms and ask them if they plan to support
+> contact the customer services of these platforms and ask them if they plan to
-> this extension.
+> add this extension to their catalog.

 That being said, currently `PostgreSQL Anonymizer` is a set of `plpgsql` functions, which means should you be able to install it directly without declaring